liplum/MultiCrafterLib/docs/index.md

 === "Injection"

     You should download a zip filled with `.class` files [here](https://github.com/liplum/MultiCrafterLib/releases/latest).
-    As a convention, it should be named as `MultiCrafter-<version>.zip`.
+    As a convention, it should be named as `MultiCrafter-<version>-injection.zip`.

     You need to unzip this and get its content ...